mikeperry-tor/vanguards/README_SECURITY.md

-OnionBalance is one way to address this (ie: running several Tor relays on different machines, each with their own OnionBalance Backend Instance), but again, if the adversary is able to determine that you are using OnionBalance, they can try to determine if your individual Backend Instances go up and down in correlation with any Tor relays over time.
+OnionBalance is one way to address this (ie: running several Tor relays on different machines, each with their own OnionBalance Backend Instance), but again, if the adversary is able to **determine** that you are using OnionBalance, they may **suspect** that your individual Backend Instances go up and down in correlation with any Tor relays over time.
 It is likely harder for them to do this accurately than with a single relay and a single service, but it may still be possible.